Accused of theft, embezzlement or fraud?

 It's important to note that theft in Nevada can also include embezzlement, which is the theft of property that has been entrusted to the defendant.
 Embezzlement is a felony offense, regardless of the value of the property taken, and is punishable by up to 10 years in prison and a fine of up to $10,000.
 It can also include using someone else's credit card either at the gas station or for online purchases.

-If you have been accused of theft or embezzlement in Nevada, it's important to seek the advice of one of our 5 experienced criminal defense attorneys.
-A skilled attorney can help you understand your rights and options, build a strong defense against the charges, and work to negotiate a favorable outcome in your case.
-Whether it's trial or a plea deal....LBC can help you get back to life as it should be
+If you have been accused of theft or embezzlement in Nevada, it's important to seek the advice of one of our 5, experienced Las Vegas criminal defense attorneys.
+Our skilled Henderson attorneys can help you understand your rights and options, build a strong defense against the charges, and work to negotiate a favorable outcome in your case.
+Whether it's trial or a plea deal....LBC can help you get back to life as it should be.